The Commonplace

 Claims (7)

 The Asta Interaction Dataset comprises over 200,000 user queries and interaction logs from two deployed tools (a literature discovery interface and a scientific question-answering interface) within an LLM-powered retrieval-augmented generation platform.
-Other null_result high size and composition of dataset (number of queries, tools included)
+Other null_result size and composition of dataset (number of queries, tools included)

 n=200000